opfromthestart/gogebia/readme.md

 Gogebia

-A spreadsheet build in Rust and OpenGL(idk here) that is efficient for range based operations.
+A spreadsheet build in Rust and SDL2 that is efficient for range based operations.